Direct Line magazine

 Who are the victims?

 As is the way with criminals, they target vulnerable drivers; people who don’t want to cause any trouble or who are under time pressure so they don’t ask too many questions.
-Those most at risk tend to be elderly drivers or young mums with kids in the car.
+Those most at risk tend to be elderly drivers and young drivers.

 How to tell if you’ve been victim of a crash for cash scam

-The IFB says the crash for crash fraudster will be far too calm for someone who’s been involved in a car accident.
+The Insurance Fraud Bureau says the crash for crash fraudster will be far too calm for someone who’s been involved in a car accident.

 Anyone involved in an accident is usually shocked.
 Genuine accident victims may be irritated or perhaps excitable and they could be unsure what happens next.